List of Catholic churches in Bohol: Tubigon

 The assessment and reconstruction of the damaged church due to the earthquake took 5 years before its doors opened again to the parishioners.
 On May 28, 2018, the church complex was turned over to San Isidro Labrador Parish and Diocese of Tagbilaran by NHCP who spearheaded the reconstruction.

 The 1852 church of San Isidro Labrador Parish follows the basilical layout of a central nave with aisles, however, it has a transept, and the crossing is covered by an octagonal cupola.
 The church fabric shows a mixture of materials.
 The upper part of the wall and most of the façade is concrete, but the lower part is of rubble bound by lime mortar.
 Metal sheets are also used in the upper section of the nave.
-Jose (2001, 100) suggests that these modern material were applied between the year when the bell tower was made.
+Jose (2001, 100) suggests that these modern materials were applied between the year when the bell tower was made.

-Tubigon church is one of the many churches in Bohol to have a ceiling painting done by a famous Cebuano artist Raymundo Francia on 1920s.
-Francia painted the narthex with a depiction of the Triumphant entry of Jesus into Jerusalem, Baptism of Jesus, and John the Baptist calling the people to get baptized.
+Raymundo Francia painted the narthex ceiling with a depiction of the Triumphant entry of Jesus into Jerusalem, Baptism of Jesus, and John the Baptist calling for people to get baptized.
 St. Therese, David, and St. Cecilia can be seen depicted in the choir loft's ceiling.
 The seven sacraments, the Annunciation, and the Blessed Trinity can be seen depicted in the nave.
-Death scenes including the La Muerte de San Jose are depicted on the left side transept while the three types of church are painted on the right side transept, namely: the Militant church, the Suffering church (also the Final Judgment), and the Triumphant church.
-St. Isidore and his wife Sta.
-Maria de la Cabeza can be seen painted on the side aisles ceiling.
+Death scenes including the La Muerte de San Jose are depicted on the left side transept while the three types of church are painted on the right-side transept, namely: the Militant church, the Suffering church (also the Final Judgment), and the Triumphant church.
+St. Isidore and his wife, Maria de la Cabeza, can be seen painted on the side aisles ceiling.
 The two can also be seen on the sanctuary's ceiling together with the depiction of the Last Supper of Jesus.
 Francia employed the use of di sotto in su painting technique in the dome with a depiction of the Coronation of the Blessed Virgin Mary.

 The main and side retablos are in Neo-classical design.
 The image of San Isidro Labrador is enthroned in the high main altar.
-The image of Saint Joseph is enthroned in the gospel retablo while the image of the secondary patron, Our Lady of the Most Holy Rosary is enthroned in the epistle retablo.
+The image of Saint Joseph is enthroned in the gospel retablo while the image of the secondary patron, Our Lady of the Most Holy Rosary, is enthroned in the epistle retablo.

 The parish celebrates the feast of San Isidro Labrador every May 15.
-The parish also celebrates the feast day of its secondary patron, Our Lady of the Most Holy Rosary every October with the celebration of the annual BEC Day.
+The parish also celebrates the feast day of its secondary patron, Our Lady of the Most Holy Rosary, every October with the celebration of the annual BEC Day.